akbartus/Yolov8-Object-Detection-on-Browser/README.md

 </p>

-This is adapted and reduced version of YOLOv8 object segmentation (powered by onnx) created by <a href="https://github.com/Hyuto/yolov8-onnxruntime-web">Wahyu Setianto</a>.
+This is adapted and rewritten version of YOLOv8 object segmentation (powered by onnx) created by <a href="https://github.com/Hyuto/yolov8-onnxruntime-web">Wahyu Setianto</a>.
 This version can be run on JavaScript without any frameworks and demonstrates object detection using web camera.

 ## Setup
 To see it at work, just run index.html file.